 Contoso admins create a new private GitHub repo and set up a connection to the osTicket database in Azure Database for MySQL.
 Then, they load the web app into Azure App Service.

 They browse to the osTicket software public GitHub repo and fork it to the Contoso GitHub account.

-After they fork the repo, they go to the include folder and then look for and select the ost-config.php file.
+After they fork the repo, they browse to the

 The file opens in the browser, and they edit it.